uchicago-sandlab/naturalbackdoors/README.md

 2. Select a class you wish to poison and identify triggers that could do so
 3. Identify the classes a specific trigger could poison

 While interactive mode allows for easy high-level dataset exploration, it can be unwieldly when you just want to identify trigger/class sets for model training.
 To expedite this process, you can use the `jupyter/select_trigs.ipynb` notebook.
-This will allow you to inspect the results from a particular JSON file, filter for trigger/class sets satisfying certain criteria, and then print the information necessary (e.g. trigger/class IDs) for model training.
+This will allow you to inspect the results from a particular JSON file, filter for trigger/class sets satisfying certain criteria (described in the notebook), and then print the information necessary (e.g. trigger/class IDs) for model training.

 ### (3) Training model
 Once you have found a trigger and some associated classes on which you want to train a model, take note of their numeric IDs.
 Ensure you deactivate the analysis environment with `conda deactivate`.
 Then run the following, making sure to include the proper graph parameters that were used to select the trigger/class sets.
 This will ensure that the results are saved to the proper place: